huglulu/node_item/zol-joke/README.md

 ## joke_spider
-A Node Command Line Tool to download jokes from the page.
+A Node Tool to download jokes from the page.

 ## Install
 ```bash